 Did you know that the Dietary Guidelines For Americans 2015-2020 recommends walking meetings at work?

 Walking regularly enhances the oxygenation of the muscles, organs, and brain, in addition to activating the central nervous system and promoting better sleep.
 This is perfect before a task that requires a lot of energy and concentration!

 Ladies and gentlemen, put away your creams, walking is the new youth secret.
 Joking aside, walking stimulates the anti-aging process and helps repair cells.

 Walking only 25 minutes a day can extend life expectancy by 3 to 7 years. – European Society of Cardiology

 Walking reinforces the heart and improves blood circulation as well as reduces coronary disease risks.
 It also minimizes the risk of osteoporosis, diabetes, breast, and colon cancer while strengthening metabolism.
 Walking also promotes better mental health and prevents Alzheimer’s disease.

-Finally, it reduces injury risks by reinforces bones and articulations as well as tones muscles.
+Finally, it reduces injury risks by reinforcing bones and articulations as well as tones muscles.

 Physical exercise allows you to engage in a healthy lifestyle.
-Why not integrates walking into your work routine?
+Why not integrate walking into your work routine?

 Walking meetings are very trendy.
 These meetings are done by walking.
 Ideally in a small group, instead of the traditional around the table seated meeting.
 By using this time where we normally sit to do a meeting, we enjoy the benefits while advancing the work.